muteki-apps/Security-Training/BSidesCharm/Part 1 - Accounts & Orgs/README.md

 ## Part C: Creating Service Control Policies

-8. Create two new Service Control Policies in Organizations -> Policies -> Service Control Policies
+8. Create two Service Control Policies
+    * Navigate to Organizations -> Policies -> Service Control Policies
     * In Service Control Policies, create a new policy called `region-good`.
 Copy and paste the text of [region-good SCP policy here](region-good.json) into the policy statement policy statement box, replacing the placeholder text.
     * Next, create a new policy following the same process, named `region-bad`.
 Copy and paste the [region-bad SCP policy here](region-bad.json).

+9. Apply SCPs to OUs
-9. Returning to AWS Accounts, click on the `region-good` OU.
+    * Returning to AWS Accounts, click on the `region-good` OU.
 Locate the 'policies' tab, and click 'attach' to select and apply the `region-good` SCP.
     * Follow the same process for the `region-bad` OU, attaching the `region-bad` policy.

-10. Move 2nd Account into OU
+10. Move member account into OU
     * In AWS Accounts view, move `member-test-acct` into the OU `region-bad`
     * Your OU structure should look like this:

     ![OU Structure](OU_structure.JPG)

-11. Configure 2nd Account
+11. Configure member account
     * New account `member-test-acct` should now have been created.
     * Log into the new account (use a private browsing window for simplicity!) using the aliased email
     * Set the root user password for `member-test-acct` by selecting "forgot my password"